luau-lang/luau/rfcs/syntax-type-ascription-2.md

 ## Alternatives

 We initially discussed allowing `::` to coerce anything to anything else, acting as a full bypass of the type system.
 We are not doing this because it is really just not that hard to implement: All we need to do is to succeed if unification works between the two types in either direction.
+Additionally, requiring one type to be subtype of another catches mistakes when two types are completely unrelated, e.g. casting a `string` to a table will still produce an error when this proposal is in effect - this will make sure that `::` is as safe of a bypass as it can be in practice.